Sandhya-byte/the-content-startup/site/content/posts/open-banking-–-what-is-it.md

 So, as a banking customer, what is your benefit?

-You can expect more apps that make your repayments schedules a breeze.
+You can expect more apps that make your repayments schedules, spending, investing and so on a breeze.
 Along with Artificial Intelligence and Big Data, APIs can predict better products suited to your spending habits.

 You will get easier access to instant loans both first time and refinance.
 Even today, we get messages saying that we are pre-approved for a home loan, personal loan, and so on.
 (Nowadays not so much!!!!!)😏😏😏